ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 So without further ado, here are the most common bad practices and their solutions.

-**Note: unless explicitly mentioned, these are NOT Angular specific**
+**Note: Unless explicitly mentioned, these are NOT Angular specific.**

 ## Consuming all the RAM